 The world we have created is a product of our thinking; it cannot be changed without changing our thinking.
 If we want to change the world we have to change our thinking…no problem can be solved from the same consciousness that created it.
 We must learn to see the world anew.Albert Einstein

 There are some key assumptions that make AI so powerful.

 First, it’s based on the idea that in every organization, something works.
 Asking questions that evoke what works helps people see that success is possible – because they’ve already achieved at least some success.
 A more traditional and less effective approach is asking people to find out “what’s wrong.”
 This type of inquiry yields lists of problems but moreover can get people thinking the organization is beyond repair.

 People tend to have more confidence to move towards the future (the unknown) when they carry parts of the past.
 But the negative past can be heavy and awkward.
 Carrying the best of the past makes the journey much easier.
 It also creates a more balanced and accurate picture of the situation your organization is facing so you can move into possibilities with greater clarity.

 Looking at your organization through an Appreciative Inquiry lens gives you new powers of observation and a vast new toolset to mobilize the inert potential of your amazing people.

 Do you have the sense that your team has untapped potential?
 AI can be the catalyst for positive momentum.
 Want to know how to get started?
-Join us for a 2-hr workshop on Strengths-Based Change on Thursday, February 11th from 2-4 pm ET to learn how to start putting AI to work for you!
+Reach out to us at email@example.com.

 It’s time to transform the experience of transformation.